ruanmer/react-starter/README.md

 $ npm run dev
 ```

-Runs your application in the browser.
+Runs your application in the browser (http://localhost:9000).
 Auto-compile & auto-reload the server after any file changes within the `src` directory.

 > You can also use [Yarn](https://yarnpkg.com/) to run the commands above.